gitlabform/gitlabform/README.md

 To configure your GitLab instance itself (appearance, application settings, features, license) please check out the [GitLab Configuration as Code (GCasC)](https://github.com/Roche/gitlab-configuration-as-code) project!

-### Limitations

-Some of the app features are limited because of the GitLab API issues.
-[Here is the list of them](https://github.com/gdubicki/gitlabform/labels/🦊gitlab%20issue).
-Please check the links to the GitLab issue(s) in their comments and please upvote them if they are affecting you.
-Note that these issues/bugs affect all the apps using GitLab API, not just GitLabForm.

 ## Requirements